rocketvalidator/docs-rocketvalidator/docs/quick-start.md

 To begin validating your sites you just need to <a href="https://rocketvalidator.com/registration/new" target="_blank">create an account</a>.
 There's a free trial that lets you validate HTML, and a <a href="https://rocketvalidator.com/registration/new?plan=pro-weekly&coupon=7DAYS" target="_blank">Pro trial</a> that gives you access to the advanced features like accessibility checking, muting rules, scheduled reports, and more.

-Once you have created your account, you'll be prompted to validate your first site by entering a starting URL and clicking on "Launch validation".
+Once you have created your account, you'll be prompted to validate your first site by entering a starting URL and clicking on the "Validate" button.

 ![New site report form](img/new-site-validation-form.png)